nikhilknoldus/coinnsCalculator/README.md

 ## Steps to run application

-after clonning repo, cd into coins folder then run:
+after clonning repo, cd into project folder then run:

 ```
 npm install